leggedrobotics/unity_ros_teleoperation/README.md

 | VR Debug | Debugging tools for VR, namely a console | [Assets/Components/VRDebug](Assets/Components/VRDebug) | ![](/docs/images/vr_console.jpg) |
 | VR Streamer | Streams a the VR view to a ROS topic (w/o AR view) | [Assets/Components/VRStreamer](Assets/Components/VRStreamer) | ![](/docs/images/streamer.jpg) |

-## Scenes
-In general the scenes should have a few objects by default:
-- Light source (usually the default directional light)
-- MR Interaction Setup (this enables AR/VR support and acts as a camera)
-- Debug canvas (will autolink to the menu and shows debug messages)
-- Palm Menu (menu to interact and toggle things with)
-- Root (The roof of the TF/object tree and tagged at 'root')

 ---